gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-html.md

-Title: WebGL Text - HTML
+Title: WebGL2 Text - HTML
 Description: How to use HTML to display text that is positioned to match WebGL
 TOC: Text - HTML